scala/scala3/docs/_docs/reference/experimental/named-tuples.md

     f(2)         // OK
     f(param = 2) // Not OK
 ```
 The rules for tuples are analogous.
-Unnamed tuples conform to named tuple types, but the opposite does not hold.
+Unnamed tuples conform to named tuple types, but the opposite requires a conversion.

 ### Pattern Matching